How To Create Your Personal Value Proposition

 Examples of personal value propositions

-“I will bring to the table proven .NET development skills as shown by 6 years of experience working on large complex software development projects for Fujitsu, including bespoke software for defence and VIC government.”
+“I will bring to the table proven talent development skills as shown by 6 years of experience working on large complex human resource projects for defence and VIC government clients.”

 “My executive stakeholder management background includes 8 years presenting, advising and negotiating at CFO, GM and VP levels as a Program Manager for ANZ and Medibank Private.“